Dunbar Castle: James IV

-The castle remained the stronghold of the Earls of Dunbar until the forfeiture of George, Earl of March, in 1457, when the Castle was dismantled to prevent its occupation by the English.
+The castle remained the stronghold of the Earls of Dunbar until the forfeiture of George, Earl of March, in 1457, when the castle was dismantled to prevent its occupation by the English.
 It was restored by James IV later in the century.
 Andrew Wood of Largo was the keeper.
 In April 1497 timber was bought for the "Hannis tower" and the master mason Walter Merlioun was completing the gatehouse or "fore work".
 Nails were bought for the "yetts" of the gatehouse, a wooden portcullis and a metal grille or yett made by Thomas Barker.
 John the Quarrier excavated a new well.

 James IV visited in April 1497 and gave the masons drinksilver reward payments in May.
+On 20 August 1497, James IV met Sir William Tyler, the governor of Berwick, at Dunbar to discuss a truce.

-Building lime was brought from Cousland.
+Building lime was brought from Cousland, and received at Dunbar by Thomas Foret.
 The hinges or "crukis" for the iron yett were made in the forge at Edinburgh Castle.
-A carpenter, Patrick Falconer, measured the roof or ceiling of the king's chamber at Edinburgh castle to make a similar roof at Dunbar.
+A carpenter, Patrick Falconer, measured the roof or ceiling of the king's chamber at Edinburgh Castle to make a similar roof at Dunbar.
 In August 1497 two Dunbar carpenters, William Young and Thomas Makachane, started to roof the Hannis tower.
 In September it was finished by Andrew the "Sclater".
 Slates and rafters were brought to Dunbar in Will Merrymowth's boat.
 In 1501 new iron window grills or yetts were provided.

 Andrew Forman, Bishop of Moray, was made keeper of Dunbar Castle in September 1503.
 Ferquhard Mackintosh, an heir to the Lordship of the Isles, was held prisoner in the castle for over ten years.